-§ 152.
-Ratification of bond issue; signed statement
+§ 152.Ratification of bond issue; signed statement

 In accordance with the Constitution of Maine, Article IX, section 14, the Treasurer of State shall prepare a signed statement to accompany any question submitted to the electors for ratification of a bond issue setting forth the total amount of bonds of the State outstanding and unpaid, the total amount of bonds of the State authorized and unissued and the total amount of bonds of the State contemplated to be issued if the enactment submitted to the electors should be ratified.
 The Treasurer of State shall also set forth in that statement an estimate of costs involved, including explanation of, based on such factors as interest rates whichthat may vary, the interest cost contemplated to be paid on the amount to be issued, the total cost of principal and interest that will be paid at maturity and any other substantive explanatory information relating to the debt of the State as he may deemthe Treasurer of State considers appropriate.
-To meet the requirement that the signed statement may be printed on the ballot or it may be printed as a separate document that is posted in each voting booth on election day and, in the case of absentee voting, the statement must be made available to each voter who does not vote in the presence of the municipal clerk.
+To meet the requirement that the signed statement of the Treasurer of State accompany any ballot question for ratification of a bond issue, the statement may be printed on the ballot or it may be printed as a separate document that is posted in each voting booth on election day and, in the case of absentee voting, the statement must be made available to each voter who votes in the presence of the municipal clerk or provided along with the ballot to each absentee voter who does not vote in the presence of the municipal clerk.

-Sec.
+- Sec.
 2. 21-A MRSA §1, sub-§21, as amended by PL 2005, c.
-568, §1, is further amended to read:

-21. Incoming voting list.
+568, §1, is further amended to read: - 21.
+Incoming voting list.
 "Incoming voting list" means the printed list of all of the voters in a municipality that is used by election officials at a voting place to record which voters have been issued a ballot at an election.
 The list must include the following information for each voter and may not include any other information: name; residence address; enrollment status; electoral district; voter status, active or inactive; voter record number; designations regarding challenged ballots and, absentee ballots or whether a voter needs to show identification before voting; and any special designations indicating uniformed service voters, overseas voters or township voters.
 The portion of the incoming voting list relating to Address Confidentiality Program participants must be kept under seal and excluded from public inspection.
-The residence address for any voter whose address has been made confidential pursuant to section 22, subsection 3, paragraph B may not be printed on the incoming voting list, and the words "address is confidential" must be printed on the list instead.
+The residence address for any voter whose address has been made confidential pursuant to section 22, subsection 3, paragraph B may not be printed on the incoming voting list, and the words "address is confidential" must be printed on the list instead. - Sec.

-Sec.
 3. 21-A MRSA §122, sub-§5, as amended by PL 2005, c.
 453, §17, is further amended to read: